Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Somewhere in this area was the Maison Paul Luc, a large villa built by architects Henri Gutton and Joseph Hornecker and designed by such luminaries as Émile Gallé and Louis Majorelle.
 What a jewel that must have been!

-Sadly, it was razed in 1968, as was happening in cities around the world, but fortunately, many of its pieces – such as handrails, stained glass and furniture – were preserved by the École de Nancy museum.
+Sadly, it was razed in 1968, a common trend at the time, but fortunately, many of its pieces – such as handrails, stained glass and furniture – were preserved by the École de Nancy museum.

 Many parts of Nancy have a wealth of Art Nouveau buildings but one of the easiest to visit is the business district, a few blocks from the Place Stanislas.
 I used the itinerary below to guide my explorations.